bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 If a full path is not provided, the system will automatically detect files within database folders (see Configuration doc) and assembly (see Parameter option).

+Additionnal options can be added for each database (e.g. 'uniquify' to uniquify values or concatenate without aggregation, etc.)

 Examples: